 It’s no secret that there has been a historic shift when it comes to vehicle sales in the United States.
 In fact, SUVs are now outpacing sedans when it comes to sales.
-In my own family alone, 4 long-time sedan drivers have switched to SUVs in the past few years.
-You may have even heard the news that several large auto manufacturers, such as Ford and General Motors, are planning on discontinuing many, if not all, of their sedans in the near future.
-But why is this happening?
+Over the past few years, several large manufacturers, such as Ford and GM, have dramatically pared down their sedan offerings.
+But why has this been happening?
 In this article, we’ll take a look at some of the reasons behind the sedan’s fall from grace.

 Size and Comfort

 When surveying family and friends who have made the change from sedans to SUVs, one reason that we hear over and over again is that they enjoy the increased size of the SUV, and that they feel more comfortable driving from a more elevated position.
 Compared to sedans, which sit much lower, many people are finding that they have less aches and pains after long commutes, and that getting into and out of the vehicle is much easier.
 This is a significant differentiator because with an estimated 73.47 million baby boomers increasing in age, ergonomics is going to play an increasingly important role in their vehicle-buying process.
 For those with children, the increased size and height of the SUV makes it easier to load their kids in and out of the vehicle, especially those children who are still in car seats.